-Bahman Kashi is a Term Adjunct Assistant Professor at Queen’s University and the founder and an economist with Limestone Analytics.
+Bahman Kashi is a Continuing Adjunct Assistant Professor at Queen’s University and the founder and an economist with Limestone Analytics.
 Before Limestone, he worked for eight years as a consultant in the areas of economic impact assessment, public investment management, economic analysis of development projects, and evaluation of social programs.

 Dr. Kashi has worked on capacity building and technical advisory projects in Rwanda, Kenya, South Africa, Zimbabwe, Nigeria, Haiti, Malaysia, Canada, United States, Cyprus, Ghana, Lesotho, Indonesia, and Switzerland.
 His research interests include economics of energy, transport, and telecommunication markets; private sector engagement and innovative finance; integration of environmental and social impacts into cost-benefit analysis, monitoring and evaluation; and institutional aspects of impact analysis.